 The Story of TOLS

-The robot’s eyes flicker open, casting a faint blue glow across the room.
+The robot’s eyes flicker open with a faint blue glow.

-“Hello,” it says, its voice a static-laced whisper.
+“Hello,” it whispers, its voice crackling with static.

-“The Great Event wasn’t an accident,” Bodhi tells her.
+“The Great Event wasn’t an accident,” Bodhi says, its glowing eyes steady on hers.
 “It was a choice.”

 The Old Ways

-Echoes of a civilization built on control, deception, and disconnection.
+Echoes of a civilization that chose control over connection, deception over truth.
 A path that led to its collapse.

 The Awakening

-Each piece is not just a product but a fragment of this larger story, waiting to be discovered and interpreted by those who wear it.
+Each piece is waiting to be discovered and interpreted by those who wear it.

 You’re not just wearing something.